brodieG/aammrtf/README.md

 This will run **all** test files, create corresponding `".Rout"` files, compare them to `".Rout.save"`, and produce `".Rout.fail"` files for tests that fail.
-This is an un-exported function intended to run within R's own checking code, the so you should only use during development with the understanding it's behavior or even existence could change without announcement in future R versions.
+This is an un-exported function intended to run within R's own checking code, the so you should only use during development with the understanding its behavior or even existence could change without announcement in future R versions.